 An individual currently occupying a role or position, who will leave at the end of their term.

 The individual responsible for ensuring fairness in the elections.
-For this election, this role is filled by the Students’ Union’s Head of Membership Support and Engagement and the role of Deputy Returning Officer will be filled by the Student Voice Manager, assisted by the Representation and Democracy Coordinator and the Interim Senior Academic Communities Coordinator.
+For this election, this role is filled by the Students’ Union’s Head of Membership Support and Engagement, with the role of Deputy Returning Officer filled by the Student Voice Manager, assisted by the Representation and Democracy Coordinator and the Interim Senior Academic Communities Coordinator.

 An option on each of the roles.
 This is selected when a voter does not wish to vote for any of the candidates, and instead believes that nominations should be reopened for a new batch of potential candidates.

 One of the four officer positions (President, VP Education etc.) that you can run for.
 Each officer holds their position for one year, or two if they run for re-election and are successful.
 They lead on the Union’s campaigns, sit on important College committees, and are a big part of the decision-making processes within the SU.
 They are also trustees of the Students’ Union and sit on the Board of Trustees.